Vipea/project/logbook.md

 Created a license, elaborated on readme, put the design and proposal in separate files.
 In the process of rewriting all d3v3 function to d3v5, one more function is left.

 ## 26/06
 Whole project is now in d3v5.
+Finalized all code.
+Finished the README.

+## 27/06
+Created whole report, made product video.
+Officially finished all parts of the project.